tmadeira/vmmrs/README.md

-Consensus with Inactive States
+Consensus with Agnostic States
 ==

-This repository contains code, data and plots of a paper on consensus with inactive states.
+This repository contains code, data and plots of a paper on consensus with agnostic states.

 ### Usage